hirrrrr/python-code-2/README.md

-# this is python code with sql implementation which creates a interface using tkinter which displays the student details
+# This is python code with sql implementation which creates a interface using tkinter which displays the student details